scurvy-dog/sonic-dcloud/README.md

 ## Cisco dCloud Overview
-dCloud is Cisco cloud based demo platform that showcases a large catalog of demos, training and sandboxes for every Cisco architecture.
+dCloud is Cisco's cloud based demo platform that showcases a large catalog of demos, training and sandboxes for every Cisco architecture.
 This is the chosen platform to demonstrate our SONiC labs as they will be available through Cisco's global DC infrastructure.

 For each lab within this repository you will find a corresponding lab in dCloud.
 You will need a dCloud account in order to access these labs.
 You can login to dCloud at https://dcloud.cisco.com